Matt-Esch/vdom/README.md

 A DOM render and patch algorithm for vtree

+Please note that this now lives under https://github.com/Matt-Esch/virtual-dom and all related issues shoud be opened there.
+This repository will eventually become a build artifact of `virtual-dom` for developers with an advanced usage pattern.

 ## Motivation

 Given a `vtree` structure representing a DOM structure, we would like to either